spdx/using/docs/tags.md

 # Tags

-Following is a list of relevant tags:
+Here are the contents of this website categorized by tags:

 <!-- material/tags -->